Dragosha/defold-light-and-shadows/README.md

 To add a new light source to the scene you need to place bulb.script into the game object.
 Or use ready to go prop "bulb.go" from light_and_shadows/props folder.
 ![bulb](assets/docs/bulb.png)

-* 'Color' of the light source.
+* `Color` of the light source.
 Red, Green, Blue.
 You may use a negative values as well as values more than 1.0 for override final color of pixel when all light sources are blending.
-* 'Power' of the light source where 100 is normal 100 Watt bulb (just for reference, it's not exact).
+* `Power` of the light source where 100 is normal 100 Watt bulb (just for reference, it's not exact).
 * Also you may auto start particle FX attached to this game object and referenced in 'fxurl'.
-* 'Rotate' set to true is this object need to follow the camera rotating (works as Bilboard).
+* `Rotate` set to true is this object need to follow the camera rotating (works as Bilboard).

 * The light source can move around the game world.
 The position of the source is calculated in the lights manager script.
-To make a lamp dynamic, just set 'static' to false.
-Otherwise leave 'static' set to 'true' for better performance.
+To make a lamp dynamic, just set `static` to false.
+Otherwise leave `static` set to 'true' for better performance.

-* Num.
+* `Num`.
 If the bulb has a positive number, this light source does not participate in sorting by distance from the center of the screen.
 It is always visible.
 Of course, if the number of all bulbs is less than the MAX values of the light sources (16 in this demonstration).
 The default value is -1.
 These bulbs are sorted in the light manager script and you can add as many bulbs as you want.
 But only the first 16 (this is the value you can change) will get into the shader.

 This example uses 16 simultaneously calculated light sources in the scene.
 If you need to change this number of light sources, you must change it in 'light_and_shadows.lua' and in the fragment shaders.